johnroper100/Tonalite/docs/fixtures/parameters/README.md

 ### Lock

-Beside each parameter there is a lock icon.
+Besides each parameter, there is a lock icon.
 It switches from unlocked to locked when you click on it.
 When a parameter is locked, the value you set manually on the slider will override values for the parameter that are saved in cues.

 ### Left

-TODO
+Set this parameter to 0%.

 ### 50%

-TODO
+Set this parameter to 50%;

 ### Right

-TODO
+Set this parameter to 100%;

 ## Buttons